What is FERPA?

 Education Records are Not

-- Sole possession records such as memory aids, reference tools, and personal notes that are not shared with others or made accessible to others, including but not limited to, the student and other USC officials
+- Sole possession records such as memory aids, reference tools, and personal notes that are not shared with others or made accessible to others, including but not limited to, the student and other UofSC officials

 - University of South Carolina law enforcement records made exclusively for law enforcement purposes

 - Employment records, unless the student’s employment is predicated upon his or her status as a student

 - Alumni records which do not relate to or contain information about the person as a student

 Disclosure of Education Records

 Student education records may not be disclosed to anyone unless the student has given written consent, or the request fits one of the legal exceptions.

 One of the exceptions is the release of directory information about a student.
 Consent

 from a student is not generally required for the release of directory information,